MacawNL/MvvmQuickCross/Readme.md

 ```

-The **List** binding parameters are for use with views derived from AdapterView (ListView, Spinner etc):
+The `List` binding parameters are for use with views derived from `AdapterView` (`ListView`, `Spinner` etc):

 ##### List ItemsSource #####
 Specifies the name of the viewmodel collection property that contains the list items.
-The property must implement the standard .NET **IList** interface.
-If the property also implements the standard .NET **INotifyCollectionChanged** interface (e.g an **ObservableCollection**), the view will automatically reflect added, replaced or removed items.
-The default value of ItemsSource is **propertyName** + "**List**".
+The property must implement the standard .NET `IList` interface.
+If the property also implements the standard .NET `INotifyCollectionChanged` interface (e.g an `ObservableCollection`), the view will automatically reflect added, replaced or removed items.
+The default value of ItemsSource is `propertyName` + "**List**".

 The items in an ItemsSource viewmodel collection property can be:

 - An object with fields or properties (e.g. a POCO model object)
-- An 'ValueItem' object, meaning an object that implements **ToString()** to present the value of the entire object as a human-readable text
+- An 'ValueItem' object, meaning an object that implements `ToString()` to present the value of the entire object as a human-readable text
 - A viewmodel object that has data-bindable properties and/or commands.
 This is also called **composite viewmodels**, which makes it possible to e.g. automatically display changes of individual fields within existing list item objects.

 ##### List ItemTemplate #####
 Specifies the name of the Android layout that represents a list item.
 E.g. the value "TweetListItem" corresponds to the view markup in the file Resources\Layout\TweetListItem.axml.
-The default value of ItemTemplate is the value of **ItemsSource** + "**Item**".
+The default value of ItemTemplate is the value of `ItemsSource` + "**Item**".

 ##### List ItemIsValue #####
-Is a boolean flag indicating whether the list item should be displayed as a single text string, by calling the **ToString()** method on the object.
-If this flag is set to **true**, the **ItemValueId** binding parameter is also used.
-The default for ItemIsValue is **false**.
+Is a boolean flag indicating whether the list item should be displayed as a single text string, by calling the `ToString()` method on the object.
+If this flag is set to `true`, the `ItemValueId` binding parameter is also used.
+The default for ItemIsValue is `false`.

 ##### List ItemValueId #####
-If **ItemIsValue** is **true**, this parameter specifies the id of the child view within the item template view that should be used to display the object text.
-The default value of ItemValueId is the value of **ItemTemplate**.
+If `ItemIsValue` is `true`, this parameter specifies the id of the child view within the item template view that should be used to display the object text.
+The default value of ItemValueId is the value of `ItemTemplate`.

 #### Android Binding Parameters in Code ####
 As an alternative to using the Id naming convention and tag texts in markup, you can also specify bindings in code in an optional parameter of the **Initialize()** method.
-The Initialize method is implemented in the view base classes, and it is called in your view code from the **OnCreate()** (for an activity view) or **OnCreateView()** (for a fragment view) method.
+The Initialize method is implemented in the view base classes, and it is called in your view code from the `OnCreate()` (for an activity view) or `OnCreateView()` (for a fragment view) method.
 Here is an example of specifying binding parameters in code:

 ```csharp
 var spinner = FindViewById<Android.Widget.Spinner>(Resource.Id.OrderView_DeliveryLocation);